Get the right travel insurance for children travelling alone.

 Some policies insist children under 16 are accompanied by a responsible adult, like a teacher or grandparent.

 If your current policy doesn’t cover your child on their own, you’ll need to take out a separate single trip policy for them.

 If they have several trips booked throughout the year (for example, if they’re at boarding school or go abroad regularly to stay with relatives), an annual policy can work out better - you won’t have to take out single trip insurance each time they travel and it can be a more cost-effective option too.

-A policy for your child shouldn’t be any more expensive than an adult policy, but compare several policies to make sure you’ve got the right level of cover for the right price.
+A policy for your child shouldn’t be any more expensive than an adult policy, but compare several travel insurance policies to make sure you’ve got the right level of cover for the right price.